stockmouton/stockmouton.github.io/articles/inflation.md

 This game is played all around the world, 24h/7: it's a global economic competition and collaboration system.

 ### investors
-When you make a profit in your life, you have only three possiblities: Either you keep it safe somewhere, you spend it to consumme something or you invest it.
+When you make a profit in your life, you have only three possibilities: Either you keep it safe somewhere, you spend it to consume something or you invest it.

 If you invest it, you are an investor and the investor plan is very simple: